Read how AIM centres have used our quality mark and bespoke accreditation to authenticate their in house training.

 |

-Train to EquipTrain to Equip offers training, certified by the AIM Quality Mark, underpinned by Family Intervention Methodology; to improve, enhance and support the frontline delivery of services to Early Intervention and Supporting Families.
-‘The support that we received from AIM from developing an idea to receiving the customised units was excellent’ See how Train to Equip uses the AIM Quality Mark to certify their independant training. |
+Train to EquipTrain to Equip offers training, developed using AIM Bespoke Accreditation, underpinned by Family Intervention Methodology; to improve, enhance and support the frontline delivery of services to Early Intervention and Supporting Families.
+‘The support that we received from AIM from developing an idea to receiving the customised units was excellent’ See how Train to Equip uses AIM Bespoke Accreditation to certify their independent training. |

 |